RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Unicode_Requirements.md

 ## Validation of UTF-8 input
 Implementations should be validated against malevolently constructed ‘UTF-8’ input.
 They can offer validation methods to the language user but should not assume responsibility for everything in user code.
 It might be an idea to standardize the names of the validation methods/functions.
 🟨(jlf) Maybe off-topic but some languages likes [Julia][julia_discussion_validation], [Raku][raku_have_you_misunderstood_nfg] are taking care to not loose the invalid bytes of an ill-formed UTF-xx string.
 Especially needed on Windows where it's common to have isolated surrogate characters.
 The encoding [WTF-8][sapin_wtf8] has been invented because of that.(/jlf)
+(rvj) as does GO, which replaces them with the 'missing character' on output.(/rvj)

 ## Which BIFs are impacted by Unicode versus ASCII/EBCDIC